What is intellectual property?

 Unregistered design right

 The shapes and configurations of certain objects are automatically protected under UK law for 15 years after it was first created, or 10 years after it was first sold, depending on which date is earlier.
 To qualify for this protection there must be an original shape or configuration of an article.
 Two-dimensional shapes such as textiles, graphics, or wallpaper are, therefore, excluded (but you may be able to register these as a registered design).
 The design must not common place (designs that are well-known, mundane, or routine are excluded).

 Passing off is the area of law that protects the reputation and goodwill of a business and prevents people from selling goods under the pretence that they are the goods of another.
 It serves to protect the trader against the unfair competition of his rivals and also protects consumers who would otherwise be confused as to the origins of goods and services that they are offered.
 Whilst it protects consumers and traders alike it is only possible for the trader to bring an action and this can only be brought against a defendant who is also engaged in trading.
 You do not have to have to register your business name to potentially be able to take action against those who subsequently trade under the same or a sufficiently similar name.

 There are three types of IP protections that require the owner to register their work.
 Unless the product is an invention potentially worth a huge amount of money, it is usually enough for small business owners to just register for trademarks and registered designs.

-The UK government strongly advises that business owners keep all IP in this category a secret until the registration comes through.
+The UK Government strongly advises that business owners keep all IP in this category a secret until the registration comes through.
 If you need to discuss your idea, make sure to use a non-disclosure agreement (NDA) with anybody you consult with.
-Not only does this ensure that your property is protected, it can also help you if you are accused of copyright infringement by a third party.
+Not only does this ensure that your property is protected, but it can also help you if you are accused of copyright infringement by a third party.